dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 > **Note**
 >
 > If a data set has both a section form and a custom form, the system
 > displays the custom form during data entry.
-Users who enter data can't
+Users who enter data cannot
 > select which form they want to use.
 In web-based data entry the order
 > of display preference is:
 >